Protect yourself and your community against serious diseases by keeping up to date with your vaccinations.

 What if I've missed my vaccination?

-If you miss a vaccination, your local health board will be in touch to rearrange your appointment.
+If you miss a vaccination at school, your local health board will be in touch to rearrange your appointment.